Altabeh/Simpsons-recognized-with-a-CNN/README.md

 model.add(layers.Dense(num_class, activation='softmax'))
 model.summary()
 ```
+A yet another technique for avoiding memorization is the use of some sort of regularization
+in machine learning.
+The lore is that you don't want to get a high accuracy without a large
+learning capacity.
+So don't forget about those dropout layers; sure you want a smart model!
-Again, it is not cut-and-dried.
-Try your own model and see in what ways you can improve it.
+Again, nothing about our model is cut-and-dried.
+Try your own model and see in what ways you can improve this.

 ## Transfer Learning

 ![alt text](https://github.com/Altabeh/Simpsons-recognized-with-a-CNN/blob/master/simpson-family.gif)